 Fraudsters often try to penetrate customer accounts via the IVR (Interactive Voice Recognition) system where account changes can often be made without speaking to an actual agent.
-While some forward-thinking contact centers identify the caller’s location, IP addresses or other identifying information to authenticate callers in the IVR, but ubiquitous applications – e.g., Skype and IP anonymizers – can disguise the caller’s identity and location, making the data as unreliable as caller ID for authentication.
+Some forward-thinking contact centers identify the caller’s location, IP addresses or other identifying information to authenticate callers in the IVR, but ubiquitous applications – e.g., Skype and IP anonymizers – can disguise the caller’s identity and location, making the data as unreliable as caller ID for authentication.

 Phone printing can go a long way in reinforcing IVR security.
 It collects and analyzes all available information about the phone call to legitimize it.
 This can include location, phone type, carrier, amount of background noise, and dozens of other types of authenticating information.
 If a caller is flagged as fraudulent, the contact center can store the caller’s unique “phone print” so they can cross-reference it with future calls for that account.
 If the caller was a member of a phishing ring, the phone print can help identify the caller’s accomplices.

 In today's world, contact centers can leverage big data to combat fraud.
 With thousands of customer engagements occurring each day across multiple channels, omni-channel reporting can uncover patterns in the contact center to indicate this activity.
 Fraudulent activity on an account may not raise alarm when the sham call is evaluated on its own.
-However, when analyzed in the context of the entire customer journey, minor or seemingly insignificant anomalies occurring across channels make the account compromise much more apparent.
+However, when analyzed in the context of the entire customer journey, minor or seemingly insignificant anomalies occurring across channels make the compromise much more apparent.
 Omni-channel “transfer analysis” and “channel hopping” reports can begin to highlight these patterns.

 Real-time Thresholds and Alerts

-Often, agents may not be aware when a fraud attempt is occurring on their line, and those that are aware often panic, unsure of how to manage the caller.
+Often, agents may not be aware when a fraud attempt is occurring on their line and those that are aware often panic, unsure of how to manage the caller.
 It's moments like this that agents want to bring in a supervisor to assist with the call.
-Past technologies made that transfer process clumsy and all too apparent to the fraudster that their plans have been foiled.
+Past technologies made that transfer process clumsy and all too apparent to the fraudster that their plans had been foiled.
 (Time to hang up the phone!)
 To manage fraud as it happens, contact centers must expand the capabilities of supervisors to assist agents in real-time, and potentially without the caller being given any notification of the request for assistance.

 Better Agent Training

 Contact centers train their agents to handle large call volumes efficiently while providing quality customer service.
 Their priority is not fraud prevention so they typically don’t receive adequate training in how to identify and handle fraudulent calls.
 This makes every agent a target because he is the path of least resistance for a security breach.
 Regular training and implementing the latest fraud tactics can turn your agents into a valuable extension of your fraud protection strategy.
 For starters, contact centers should eliminate traditional knowledge verification questions from their agents’ repertoire.
 A user's birthday, zip code or mother's maiden name should be replaced by account-specific questions that would not be easily available outside of the organization.
-Supervisors should also identify agents who are most adept at identifying fraud, and group them into a task force that will handle the highest-risk call types.
+Supervisors should also identify agents who are most adept at identifying fraud and group them into a task force that will handle the highest-risk call types.